 An important part of pre-event marketing is partner outreach.
 You must reach out to as many companies and collaborators for partnership; that would amp up your resources which would be helpful in the next stage of the planning.

 Just before the launch of the event, you could start an email campaign, that would reach out to your target audience.
 When people visit the page you’ve created, they get the option of signing up.
 You could send out an email blast to all those who’ve signed up, including your potential clients.

 If you have some idea about PR, you’ll know how important a press release is.
 When your event has been launched, you could send out an official press release to all the eminent media houses to ensure maximum publicity.
 For more press coverage, you could even opt for search engine optimization which would bring your event into the spotlight.

 It’s A Continuous Process

-Paid promotion is a continuous process; you need to take every day into account, and plan your strategy beforehand.
+Paid promotion is a continuous process; you need to take every day into account and plan your strategy beforehand.
 For instance, you could make use of social posts and blogging to give your marketing a boost.

 You have your attendee referral, don’t you?
 Keep that in mind while devising your marketing plans.
-Google adverts and google adwords would be a great way to promote your event in this particular stage.
+Google adverts and Google AdWords would be a great way to promote your event in this particular stage.
 This is a trying time for you as an event manager, you need to pull your socks up and give it all you’ve got!

 The above roadmap could come to your rescue if you’re totally lost about how to plan your event marketing strategy.
 Official pages, blogs, email marketing, social posts, SEO, attendee referrals, paid promotion – there’s so much to take into consideration!
-Only a well thought out plan could help you with your endeavour.
+Only a well thought out plan could help you with your endeavor.
 So go ahead, chalk out the perfect marketing strategy for your upcoming event!